 69. Give away a free sample.

 70. Start an affiliate program.

 Most marketing is about creating awareness of your business.
-But once you have people's attention, you need to build a relationship, whether that's through email or social media.
-Here are other ideas for building rapport with your market.
+But once you have people's attention, you need to trust and rapport, whether that's through email or social media.

 Focus on building a relationship, not making a sale.

 73. Make a referral.

 74. Help promote or volunteer your time for a charity event.

 76. Cross-promote your products and services with other local businesses.